junsooshin/comp20-jshin/wmfo-program-finder/README.md

 - The team discussed the architecture of the program together.
 I was responsible for making a page with information of each show (showinfo.html).

-- The entire project is not published publicly because of possible security and/or licensing issues.

-- The png files show what the project looks like.

 ## Problem Statement:

 It's hard to know which WMFO radio programs play the music you like.